2013-14 ALL STAFF

 Mark Evans, Ph.D.
 (1986, University of North Carolina, Clinical Psychology)

-- Roles at UCTC: Senior Staff Psychologist, GTF Coordinator, Shrink Wrap Writer and Editor and Co-Director of the Oregon College & University Suicide Prevention Project (OCUSPP)
+- Roles at UCTC: Senior Staff Psychologist, Shrink Wrap Writer and Editor, Campus Suicide Prevention, and Director of the Oregon College & University Suicide Prevention Project (OCUSPP)

-- Clinical and Professional interests: Psychodynamic/Interpersonal/ Jungian orientation.
-Interests include men's issues, mind-body medicine, gay and bisexual issues, sleep and dreams, creativity, and spiritual issues.
+- Clinical and Professional interests: Psychodynamic/Humanistic/ Jungian orientation while incorporating CBT strategies, guided imagery and subpersonality work.
+Interests include men's issues, ADHD, gay and bisexual issues, sleep and dreams, international and non-traditional students, creativity, and spiritual issues.

-- Outside of the UCTC: Mark has lived and traveled extensively in Southeast Asia and Africa.
-When he's at home, he enjoys photography, gardening, hiking, mentoring youth and creative writing.
+- Outside of the UCTC: Mark has lived and traveled extensively in Southeast Asia.
+When he's at home, he enjoys photography, gardening, hiking, reading, mentoring youth and ccomposing music.

 Ron Miyaguchi, Ph.D.
 (1993, Miami University, Clinical Psychology)